 Gibraltar Companies Act

 Gibraltar has a long-standing international offshore financial history that goes back to the passing of Gibraltar’s Companies Ordinance in 1967.
-Modelled after the UK Companies Act 1929, the offshore Gibraltar company law has been remodelled to suit the jurisdiction’s unique environment.
+Modeled after the UK Companies Act 1929, the offshore Gibraltar company law has been remodeled to suit the jurisdiction’s unique environment.

 Of Gibraltar’s four different offshore companies, the Non-Resident Company is, by far and away, their most popular offshore financial product.